KarolyJ/ToDoList-App/README.md

+# A ToDO App
 A clean To-Do application with react native,

+## Descritpion
+A simple to do react native application to keep track of day-to-day agendas with the possibility to rank them based on importance.
+There is the option to create an account and store the list on a database.

+## How to run the app

-use the terminal to launch the application inside the folder
+use the terminal inside the folder and launch the application
 ```properties
 npx expo start
 ```